carlosm22700/blackjack-project-one/README.md

 1. [Click here to play the game.](https://carlosm22700.github.io/blackjack-project-one/)

-2. To get started, place bet abd confirm to start
+2. To get started, place bet and confirm to start

 3. adjust your bet using the 'place bet' and 'withdraw bet' buttons.